-Women's/Feminist histories (in progress)
+Women's/Feminist histories (very much in progress)

 - [1893-94] Jennie Sorabji "wintered" in San Francisco around 1893-1894, as she was traveling through the United States to raise money to build a women's hospital in Bombay.
 [Los Angeles Herald, Apr 23 1894, p 3, col 4, "Miss Sorabji Engaged"]